etcd-io/etcd/Documentation/auth_api.md

         }
 ```

-### Optional: Add some permissions to the roles
+### Optional: Grant some permissions to the roles

 Well, we finally figured out where we want fleet to live.
 Let's fix it.
-(Note that we avoided this in the rocket case.
+(Note that we avoided this in the rkt case.
 So this step is optional.)

 ```